 Occasionally, the fever itself can cause children to have some of the warning signs including lethargy, listlessness, and ill appearance.
 Doctors may give children fever-reducing drugs (such as ibuprofen) and reevaluate them once the fever is reduced.
 It is reassuring when lethargic children become active and playful once the fever is reduced.
 On the other hand, it is worrisome when ill-appearing children remain ill-appearing despite a normal temperature.

 The need for testing depends on the child's age, overall appearance, vaccination status, and whether the fever is acute Testing for Acute Fever Normal body temperature varies from person to person and throughout the day (it is typically highest in the afternoon).
 Normal body temperature is higher in preschool-aged children and highest... read more or chronic Testing for Chronic Fever Normal body temperature varies from person to person and throughout the day (it is typically highest in the afternoon).
 Normal body temperature is higher in preschool-aged children and highest... read more .
 Doctors may also do testing for particular disorders they suspect ( see Table: Some Common Causes and Features of Fever in Children Some Common Causes and Features of Fever in Children ).

 Children in this age group who have a fever are hospitalized for testing and treatment because their risk of having a serious infection is high.
 Testing typically includes blood and urine tests, a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture), and sometimes a chest x-ray Chest Imaging Chest imaging studies include X-rays Computed tomography (CT) CT angiography Magnetic resonance imaging (MRI) read more .
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture), and sometimes a chest x-ray Chest Imaging Chest imaging studies include X-rays Computed tomography (CT) CT angiography Magnetic resonance imaging (MRI) read more .
 Stool tests are done in newborns who have diarrhea.